NOAA-GSL/DockerSpackStackSlurmCluster/README.md

 There are three containers:

-* A front-end container that acts as a Slurm cluster front-end node. spack-stack is installed on the front-end in /opt which is mounted across the cluster with docker compose as a shared volume
+* A frontend container that acts as a Slurm cluster login node. spack-stack is installed on the frontend in /opt which is mounted across the cluster as a shared volume with docker compose
-* A master container that acts as a Slurm master node
+* A master container that acts as a Slurm master controller node
 * A node container that acts as a Slurm compute node

 These containers are launched using Docker Compose to build